lsst-ts/ts_electrometer/doc/developer-guide/developer-guide.rst

 =========

 A prototype simulator is provided but it needs a way to convert a tcp/ip connection to serial.
+The simulator opens a tcp/ip connection as thats easier to handle for writing a simulator.
+However, the device is a serial connection and so the simulator needs to be able to transfer the data to a serial port.

 .. _Firmware: